TerraByteDev/MultiChat-DiscordSRV-Addon/README.md

 You must compile CraftBukkit versions 1.20 to 1.21.4 via [BuildTools](https://www.spigotmc.org/wiki/buildtools/).\
 Ensure the compiled versions are saved to your .m2 repository - Go to Options > Generate Remapped Jars (tick it).\
 Ensure that, under Compilation Options, CraftBukkit is set to true.
 (Options)

+Since this plugin hooks into ChatControl, you will have to:
+1. Compile v11 from ChatControl's GitHub page, and rename to `ChatControl.jar`.
+2. Either delete the ChatControl-Red module, or purchase and download v10 - then rename to `ChatControl-Red.jar`.
+3. Add both files to a folder named `lib`.

 ### Compiling
 Run `mvn clean package` in a terminal in the same folder as the addon.\